 - Core Web Vitals

-Before you hire someone, get at least 3 quotes.
-Keep it local, ask people you know.
-Look at similar companies’ websites and see who built it.
-Don’t just hire someone because they are recommended by your hosting service.
-A web designer is just that — a designer.
-A web developer is the more techie person.
-Think of it this way, do you want an interior decorator to rewire your house?
+By the way, a web developer is the more techie person.
+Think of it this way: Do you want an interior decorator to rewire your house?
 That’s what happens when you just have a designer build a complicated website.
 Just as if you get several quotes for getting your house rewired, you need several quotes, as well as interviewing several website builders.
 If your website is just an online brochure with a CTA download, then you’re ok with just a designer.
 If you have your own ecommerce, membership site, or even a payment gateway, you need a developer.

 What could happen if you try to build your own website?